-- Any public elementary or secondary school teacher must have full state certification (a charter school teacher must meet the requirements in the state charter school law) and must not have had any certification requirements waived on an emergency, temporary, or provisional basis. - A new public elementary school teacher must also have at least a BA and have passed a test demonstrating subject knowledge and teaching skills in reading, writing, math, and other basic elementary school curricular areas (such tests may include state certification exams in these areas). - A new public middle or secondary school teacher must also have at least a BA and have either demonstrated a high level of competency in all subjects taught by passing rigorous state academic tests in those subjects (may include state certification exams in those subjects), or completed an academic major (or equivalent course work), graduate degree, or advanced certification in each subject taught. - An experienced public elementary, middle, or secondary school teacher must also have at least a BA and either meet the requirements just described for a new teacher (depending upon his or her level of instruction), or demonstrate competency in all subjects taught using a state evaluation standard.
-Among other requirements, such a standard must provide objective information about the teacher's content knowledge in subjects taught and considers, but is not primarily based on, time teaching those subjects.
+- Every public elementary or secondary school teacher, regardless of whether he or she is new or experienced, (1) must have full state certification (a charter school teacher must meet the requirements in the state charter school law), (2) must not have had any certification requirements waived on an emergency, temporary, or provisional basis, and (3) must have at least a BA. - Each new public elementary school teacher must pass a rigorous state test demonstrating subject knowledge and teaching skills in reading, writing, math, and other basic elementary school curricular areas (such tests may include state certification exams in these areas). - Each new public middle or secondary school teacher must demonstrate a high level of competency in all subjects taught by (1) passing rigorous state academic tests in those subjects (may include state certification exams in those subjects), or (2) completing an academic major (or equivalent course work), graduate degree, or advanced certification in each subject taught. - Each experienced public elementary, middle, or secondary school teacher must meet (1) the requirements just described for a new teacher (depending upon his or her level of instruction), or (2) demonstrate competency in all subjects taught using a "high objective uniform state standard of evaluation" (HOUSSE).4